complexlogic/rsgain/README.md

 These settings are recommended for maximum compatibility with modern players.
 However, if you need one or more of the settings changed, you can use a preset file.

 A preset file is an INI-formatted configuration file that contains sections enclosed in square brackets, and each section contains key=value pairs that correspond to settings.
 The first section in a presets file is titled "Global" and contains settings that will be applied to every format.
 The remaining sections pertain to a particular audio format, and the settings within them will only be applied to that format.
 This allows the user to define settings on a per-format basis.
 If a setting in the "Global" section is in conflict with one in the format-specific section, the format-specific value will always take precedence.

+It should be noted that the format-specific configurations will only be applied if *all* files in the directory have the same file type.
+The Global settings will always be applied to files in directories that have multiple file types in them, regardless of the individual file type

 A preset is specified with the `-p` option, followed by the path to a preset file *or* a preset name.
 A preset name is the filename of a preset without the directory or .ini file extension; rsgain will search the default preset location(s) for the file based on your platform: